GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 and nodes used for engine-internal performance optimizations, such as
 [paint offset and isolation](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/paint/object_paint_properties.h;l=96).
-In addition, this diagram does not indicate the links between the trees (for example, the 3px blur applies within the `#one rotate` transform space.
+In addition, this diagram does not indicate the links between the trees.
+For example, the 3px blur applies within the `#one rotate` transform space.
 {% endAside %}

 ## Display lists and paint chunks